AppScreenShots

 Use Real Device Frames for Context

 Real device frames (iPhone, iPad, Android) help users visualize how your app will look on their device.
 They add professionalism and context that plain screenshots lack.
-Make sure frames are current models — using an iPhone 8 frame in 2025 signals outdated design.
+Make sure frames are current models — using an iPhone 8 frame in 2025 signals outdated design and can undermine trust.

 Localize for Global Reach

 If you're targeting international markets, localize your screenshots.
-Translate text overlays, adapt cultural references, and consider RTL layouts where needed.
+Translate text overlays, adapt cultural references, and consider right-to-left (RTL) layouts for Arabic and Hebrew markets.
 AI-powered localization tools can automate the bulk of this work while preserving your design system.

 Maintain Visual Consistency

 Use a consistent color palette, typography, and layout structure across all screenshots.
 This builds brand recognition and looks more professional.
-Inconsistent screenshots signal a lack of attention to detail.
+Inconsistent screenshots signal a lack of attention to detail — which users will subconsciously associate with a buggy or unreliable app.

 AI Localization: A Competitive Advantage

-Reaching global audiences means speaking their language.
+Reaching global audiences means speaking their language — literally and culturally.
 For app developers, this traditionally meant hiring translators, redesigning screenshots for each locale, and managing dozens of asset variations.
-AI localization is changing that.
+AI localization is changing that calculus.

 The Manual Approach